Weekend FAQs

 Q: Should I hit the Bureau de Change to get some Euro to tip the wonderful service staff in Ireland?

-A: At restaurants, service is usually included, and in bars the staff don’t expect tips—so no need to panic.
+A: At restaurants, service is usually included, and in bars, the staff don’t expect tips (so no need to panic).
 At the wedding, service is fully covered.
 This all goes to say that Irish service staff are still very appreciative of any tips they get while serving you up some pints of the black stuff.

 Q: Ah yes, Guinness!
 I know about that, but anything else I should know about?
-Some local lingo or some cultural faux pas?
+Some local lingo or cultural faux pas?

-A: You can generally get by with these: “sláinte” means cheers, “grand” should be the answer to any question related to how you are or how your day has been, and if you’re having the time of your life, just know you’re “having the craic”.
+A: You can generally get by with these: “sláinte” means cheers, “grand” should be the answer to any question related to how you are or how your day has been, and if you’re having the time of your life, just know you’re “having the craic.”
 If you could avoid asking bartenders for “Irish Car Bombs” or “Black and Tans,” we’d all really appreciate it.